ngalin/STM32_SimpleFOC/README.md

 * Operating in FOC position control, encoder pulse counter does not increment properly when motor is externally pushed out of position.
 Hence, motor can be successfully pushed away from target position set point.
 Would expect this not to happen.
 Something to do with electrical angle normalisation?
+* When switch to SimpleFOCShield v2.0.2 (using inline phase current sensing) make sure to align encoder 0 count to Iq = 0.